dubinsky/scalajs-gradle/README.md

 Plugin is compiled against specific versions of ScalaJS and ScalaJS JSDOM Node environment, but uses the versions configured in the `scalajs` configuration that it creates.

+Plugin is compiled against a specific version of Zinc, but at runtime uses the version of Zinc configured in the Scala plugin.

 Plugin adds missing dependencies automatically.

 If you declare a `scalajs-library` dependency explicitly, plugin chooses the same version of the ScalaJS dependencies it adds (`scalajs-linker`, `scalajs-sbt-test-adapter`, `scalajs-test-bridge`, `scalajs-compiler`)